uladzimir-yeudakimovich/react-native-task/README.md

 npm start

-install Expo from Play Market on your android
+install Expo from Play Market on your android phone

-use tunnel in http://localhost:19002/ to connect your phone and computer or use android studio
+use tunnel in http://localhost:19002/ to connect your phone to computer or Android Studio